 Click on the collection folder containing your protein on the left in order to bring it into the center window.
 Check the box to the left of the structure ID .
 Then just click and it will run a full scan.
 As the data is being processed, it will say Running.

-When a scan is finished, you can click on the collection name to bring up a table that will show all the 9-residue regions that were analyzed.
+Click Toggle View to bring up a table that will show all the 9-residue regions that were analyzed.
 It lists their position, sequence, the MHC allele and its predicted IC50 for the sequence.
 Anything under your cutoff will be highlighted in blue.
 By default, the IC50 cutoff for weak binders is set to 500 nM.
 The cutoff for strong binders is often considered to be 50 nM.
 You can also set the cutoff by % rank.
 For each MHC allele prediction model, we predicted MHC binding affinity to each of 100,000 random peptides from open reading frames in the human genome.
 Any time a new peptide sequence is scored, its rank within that reference genome set is calculated (e.g. a rank of 1% means that the target peptide is in the top 1% of possible epitope scores for that MHC type).